apache/nuttx/configs/makerlisp/README.txt

        You can they use the SD card as any other file system.

+         nsh> ls /mnt/sdcard
+         /mnt/sdcard:
+          System Volume Information/
+         nsh> echo "This is a test" >/mnt/sdcard/atest.txt nsh> ls /mnt/sdcard
+         /mnt/sdcard:
+          System Volume Information/
+          atest.txt
+         nsh> cat /mnt/sdcard/atest.txt
+         This is a test

+       Don't forget to un-mount the volume before power cycling:

+         nsh> mount
+           /mnt/sdcard type vfat
+           /proc type procfs
+         nsh> umount /mnt/sdcard
+         nsh> mount
+           /proc type procfs

        NOTE:  The is no card detect signal so the microSD card must be placed in the card slot before the system is started.

+    3. Optimizations:

+       - The stack sizes have not been tuned and, hence, are probably too large.
+       - Currently the code runs out of FLASH.
+Running out of the zero- wait-state RAM would be much faster!

     STATUS:
       2019-06-16:  The basic NSH configuration appears to be fully functional